 - Laser ablation of oral condylomata acuminata should involve high-speed evacuation to avoid inhalation of the virus-laden plume, which can lead to laryngeal condylomata.

-- HPV immunization greatly reduces rates of oropharyngeal infection by high-risk types, and this will likely translate into reduced incidence of HPV-related oropharyngeal cancers in the future.
-In order to prevent HPV-related oral cancer, dental hygienists can play a role in suggesting that unvaccinated patients/clients — both male and female, particularly those aged 9 to 26 years — speak with their primary care physician regarding possible immunization.
+- HPV immunization greatly reduces rates of oropharyngeal infection by high-risk types, and emerging scientific opinion suggests this will translate into reduced incidence of HPV-related oropharyngeal cancers in the future.
+In order to prevent HPV-related oral/oropharyngeal cancer, dental hygienists can play a role in suggesting that unvaccinated patients/clients — both male and female, particularly those aged 9 to 26 years — speak with their primary care physician regarding possible immunization.
 Currently in Ontario, HPV vaccine is publicly funded for all female and male Grade 7 students.

 Oral manifestations